swhan0329/license_plate_de-identification/README.md

 ## Method
 1. Using pretrained yolo4 model, find car, truck, bus and train.
 (In my test video, the pretrained yolo model sometimes predicts truck as train.)
 2. Blur the lower part of the bounding box to de-identify the license plate.
+(If you want to see the result of this method, click the below image.
+It will leads you to the result video on YouTube.)

 [![Video Label](http://img.youtube.com/vi/nnon9gknHWU/0.jpg)](https://youtu.be/nnon9gknHWU?t=0s)

 3. Even if the license plate is de-identified in this way, it does not have a significant effect on learning or referencing by deep learning.

 * [Left image] After blurring the license plate using the proposed method, the result of the yolo model inference.